InnoBridge/memoizedsingleton/README.md

 ### Storage Model

 The framework maintains separate caches for singleton and request-scoped components using a nested map structure:

+> Prototype-scoped components bypass these caches entirely; they are constructed on demand and discarded when no longer referenced.

 ```
 ┌─────────────────────────────────────────┐